ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/mtDNA_yeast.rst

 than the ``mKate`` signal in the same area.
 However, we cannot compare absolute intensities between ``mNeon`` and ``mKate`` because they are two different fluorophores.
 Therefore, we need to normalize the two signals before comparing them.
-To do so, spotMAX will divide the mean of the signal within each spot (using the minimum spot size determined in the `metadata_mtdna_yeast_tutorial`_ section) by the background median.
+To do so, SpotMAX will divide the mean of the signal within each spot (using the minimum spot size determined in the `metadata_mtdna_yeast_tutorial`_ section) by the background median.
 To determine the background, we want to take the median of the pixels that are outside of the spots, but inside of the